 When you’re trying to shed some pounds, avoiding sugar is key.
 If you read the labels, you’ll find that many protein powders contain a lot of added sugar to boost the flavor.
 While that might be very tempting, it’s best to go with a sugar-free option, like this one from Orgain.
 You can always mix it into a shake with fruit or sweeten it with some stevia as an alternative.

-Orgain Organic Vegan Protein Powder, Vanilla Bean - 21g of Plant Based Protein, Low Net Carbs, Gluten Free, Lactose Free, No Sugar Added, Soy Free, Kosher, Non-GMO, 2.03 Lb (Packaging May Vary)
+Orgain Organic Vegan Protein Powder, Vanilla Bean - 21g Plant Based Protein, Gluten Free, Dairy Free, Lactose Free, Soy Free, No Sugar Added, Kosher, For Smoothies & Shakes - 2.03lb

 Plant-based, sugar-free, and easy to digest.